rajjwal/Flicks/README.md

 - [X] Added feature to see the trailer of respective movies.
 - [X] Shows release date of individual movies.
 - [X] 4 different tabs for Now Playing, Top Rated, Popular and Upcoming movies.
+- [X] Added feature to show PG-13 if it is rated adult.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Maybe add collection view in front.
+1. Add collection view in front.
 2. Autoplay the trailer video.

 ## Video Walkthrough